Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Related Work

 Other approaches for speaker detection include a general pattern recognition framework used by Besson and Kunt~\cite{besson08} applied to detection of the speaker in audio-visual sequences.
-Visual activity (the amount of movement) and focus of visual attention were used as features by Hung and Ba~\cite{hung09} to determine the current speaker on real meetings.
-Stefanov \emph{et al.}~\cite{stefanov16_2} used action units (AU) as input features to Hidden Markov Models (HMM) to determine the active speaker in multi-party interactions and Vajaria \emph{et al.}~\cite{vajaria08} demonstrated that information for body movements can improve recognition performance.
+Visual activity (the amount of movement) and focus of visual attention were used as inputs by Hung and Ba~\cite{hung09} to determine the current speaker on real meetings.
+Stefanov et al.~\cite{stefanov16_2} used action units as inputs to Hidden Markov Models to determine the active speaker in multi-party interactions and Vajaria et al.~\cite{vajaria08} demonstrated that information for body movements can improve the detection performance.

 Most of the approaches cited in this section are either evaluated on small amounts of data, or have not been proved to be usable in real-time settings.
 Furthermore, they usually require manual annotations and the spatial configuration of the interaction and the relative position of the input sensors is known.
 The goal is usually an offline video/audio analysis task, such as semantic indexing and retrieval of TV broadcasts or meetings, or video/audio summarization.
 We believe that the challenge of real-time detection of the active speaker in dynamic and cluttered environments remains.
-For automatic language acquisition, we want to infer the possible objects the active speaker is focusing attention on.
+In the context of automatic language acquisition, we want to infer the possible objects the active speaker is focusing attention on.
 In this context, assumptions such as known sensor arrangement or participants' position and number in the environment are unrealistic, and should be avoided.
-Therefore, in this study we present methods which have several desirable characteristics for such types of scenarios, 1) they work in real-time, 2) they do not assume specific spatial configuration (sensors and participants), 3) the number of possible (simultaneously) active participants is free to change during the interaction, and 4) no externally produced labels are required, but rather the acoustic inputs are used as reference to the visually based learning.
+Therefore, in this study we present methods which have several desirable characteristics for such types of scenarios: 1) they work in real-time, 2) they do not assume specific spatial configuration (sensors or participants), 3) the number of possible (simultaneously) speaking participants is free to change during the interaction, and 4) no externally produced labels are required, but rather the acoustic inputs are used as reference to the visually based learning.